Deploy a Machine Learning Model using Flask: Step-By-Step

 Deploying machine learning models is possible with Flask, a popular Python web framework.

-This tutorial will show how to deploy machine learning models using Flask.
+In this tutorial, I will show how to deploy machine learning models using Flask.

 Which Python Modules to Use For Machine Learning?